airball-aero/airball-embedded/host/README.md

 sudo apt-get install libcairo2-dev libasio-dev
 ```

+You also need to install [Portaudio](http://www.portaudio.com/) from source
+(there is no convenient Debian package).

 ### Clone this repository ###

 First you'll need to get this repository on your machine: